jamesheald/COIN/README.md

 ```

 ### Variable names
-Below is a list of the names of variables computed by the COIN model and a brief description of them.
+Below is a list of variables in the COIN model.
+A brief description of each variable is provided.
+These variable can be stored
 ```
 a                % retention in each context adCovar          % covariance of the posterior of the retention and drift in each context